indomit/howoldami/README.md

 Application written in javascript.

-It connects to google api to get user's birthday and calculates his/her age in full years.
+It uses google api to get user's birthday and calculates his/her age in full years.

 You can test it here: https://indomit.github.io/howoldami/